isomerpages/govtech-im8/_control-catalog/Access Control.md

 ### Control Recommendations

 Adopt Single Sign-On (SSO) with just-in-time provisioning or account lifecycle management tools (such as SCIM or CAM) to assist with account management.
+Perform validation testing of the integration between system and tool, such as ensuring accounts are provisioned and deprovisioned in a timely manner by the tool.
+Where possible, configure the system such that accounts can only be managed via automated provisioning.
 For systems unable to use SSO, it is recommended to leverage account management lifecycle tools with HR records (such as CAM) to automatically provision and de-provision accounts.

 ### Risk Statement